T3KRAJ/React-ContextAPI-with-drf-dj-rest-auth/README.md

 ### React-Django Integration

-It is a demonstration of how to integrate react/contextAPI with django-rest-framework and dj-rest-auth to build a fully functional web application.
+It is a demonstration of how to integrate react/contextAPI with django-rest-framework(djoser library) to build a fully functional web application.

 #### Backend:
 - python3
 - django 3.1.2
 - django-rest-framework
 - django-rest-auth
+- djoser

 #### Frontend:
 - create-react-app tool
 - Context API
-- Material UI
+- Bootstrap

 #### Issue Reporting
 If you have found a bug or feature request, please report them at the repository issues section.